Sleeping Pills Or Not, Try These Natural Sleep Remedies

 Television and popular media incessantly bombard us with the idea that naturally healthy and sufficient sleep is a near-impossibility.
 Quick, pharmaceutical solutions such as sleeping pills (which can be highly beneficial if used properly) are advertised all around us.
 However, more natural sleep remedies provide an effective, non-addicting, and free alternative for all, from the raging insomniac to the light sleeper.

 Natural sleep remedies are often simple, quite accessible, and sometimes right in your back yard.
-And besides actual tangible natural sleep supplements, some of the most effective remedies just involve your own mindset and sleep hygiene.
+And besides actual tangible sleep aids, some of the most effective remedies just involve your own mindset and sleep hygiene.

 We'll start by discussing some techniques from the latter, because having knowledge about good sleep hygiene is crucial to living a prouctive, alert life.